Total Productive Maintenance (TPM) Manager Certification Program

 This highly interactive, fully accredited program is designed for corporate and plant personnel looking to learn, launch, and lead a proven, systemic, equipment and maintenance management improvement process—Total Productive Maintenance (TPM).
 Combining classroom learning with simulations, group exercises, targeted discussion sessions, and shopfloor application, expert industry leaders and educators teach the concepts and tools of TPM in depth.
 Participants learn how to establish the daily management behaviors that will sustain TPM and ensure alignment with overall improvement and Environmental, Health, and Safety goals.

 Over four non-consecutive weeks, attendees participate in a series of learning modules focused on the three critical areas for success: Planning, Doing, and Leading.
-Between session weeks on the campus of The Ohio State University, students implement TPM projects at their own companies and present results during the next session week.
+Between session weeks on the campus of The Ohio State University Fisher College of Business, students implement TPM projects at their own companies and present results during the next session week.

 TPMC graduates will gain overall knowledge of the eight pillars of TPM and will be able to: